-Our interpretation is that income level influences the car perception aspects such as save time to travel, can travel anywhere and can travel anytime which construct our independence factor.
+Our interpretation is that income level influences the car perception aspects such as save time to travel, can travel anywhere, and can travel anytime, which construct our independence factor.
 All variables are significant except for social/env. care.
-This might suggest that social and environmental aspects might be to some degree important to students but maybe not sufficiently to influence car ownership decisions.
-Omitting this factor then leads to our final Model 3 with the best model fit (RMSEA = 0.04; CFI = 0.94; TLI = 0.92; and WRMR = 0.95).
+This might suggest that social and environmental aspects might be important to students to some degree but maybe not sufficiently to influence car ownership decisions.
+Omitting this factor then leads to our final Model 3 with the best model fit (RMSEA = 0.04, CFI = 0.94, TLI = 0.92, and WRMR = 0.95).
 The structure of this model is further illustrated in Figure 4.